 Dual Degree Programs - Earn Two Degrees in Less Time

 As a graduate student at Anderson, you can pursue an integrated course of study by combining two master's programs, known as a dual degree.
-A dual degree plan allows you to earn two master's degrees by sharing credit between the two degrees, reducing the cost and time to earn a dual degree.
-Dual degree students can share a maximum of 12 credit hours between programs.
+A dual degree plan allows you to earn two master's degrees by sharing a maximum of 12 credit hours credit between the two degrees, reducing the cost and time to earn a dual degree.
+You must submit materials to apply to the master's program within three semesters of beginning the first master's degree.
 Anderson offers dual degrees with the following programs:

 To pursue a dual degree, you must follow these requirements:

-- Prepare a written rationale for the dual degree program, including a description of the objectives to be achieved.
+2. Prepare a personal statement for the dual degree program, including a description of why you want to pursue dual degrees.

-- After receiving admission to the first program, submit an application, including application fee, to the second program.
-Include the written rationale and plan of study signed by the program advisor.
+4. After receiving admission to the first program, submit application materials, including application fee, to the second program.
+Include the plan of study signed by the program advisor.
 Submission of these materials must take place within three semesters (including summer) of your acceptance to the first graduate program.
-Acceptance by the second program establishes your status in a dual degree pgoram.
+Acceptance by the second program establishes your status in a dual degree program.

 Find out more and apply now!